Set a summer goal of reading FOUR books (or more!)

 Help us raise money for Northern Adirondack Elementary!
 Now through May 30, 2026, shop over 2,000 participating products at our local Hannaford to earn School Dollars and support our school.

-about 2 months ago, Brandy Smith
+3 months ago, Brandy Smith

 Hannaford Helps Schools